 This is a cooperative program with Hobart and William Smith Colleges through the Partnership for Global Education (PGE).

 Australia, a country that's home to great biological and geologic diversity, becomes the classroom on this term abroad, with a focus on marine and terrestrial ecology of eastern Australia.
-This is a Partnership for Global Education Program run jointly with Hobart and William-Smith College and organized in coordination with the Centre for Marine Studies at the University of Queensland (UQ), the country's largest university.
+This is a Partnership for Global Education Program run jointly with Hobart and William-Smith Colleges and organized in coordination with the School of Biological Sciences at the University of Queensland (UQ), the country's largest university.
 It is located in Brisbane, a city of 1.4 million with a small-town feel.

 Integrating field and lecture components, the program includes extended excursions that highlight a variety of ecosystems, including the Great Barrier Reef and the subtropical rainforest of Lamington National Park.

-This course examines the heritage of the terrestrial flora and fauna of Australia, and assumes a basic familiarity with the biology and ecology of terrestrial systems.
+This course examines the heritage of the terrestrial flora and fauna of Australia and assumes a basic familiarity with the biology and ecology of terrestrial systems.
 The origins and uniqueness of Australia's flora and fauna will be discussed in light of continental drift, as well as past and present Australian environments.
 The course combines lectures and field-based work with essays and research reports to develop knowledge of Australia's unique terrestrial environments and to provide the skills with which to investigate them.
 Field activities include excursions to Stradbroke Island (a large sand island bearing mainly wallum vegetation) and the rainforest at Lamington National Park.
 A visit to an arid inland site gives students further opportunity to examine and explore aspects of terrestrial ecology shaped by the harsh environment.
+Biology majors will receive major credit for this course.
+This can count as a science elective for Environmental Policy OR Environmental Science majors as well as Environmental Science and Policy minors.

 This overview of Australia draws upon the expertise of lecturers from a number of departments and programs (especially the Australian Studies Program and the Aboriginal and Torres Strait Islander Studies Program) at the University of Queensland, as well as practitioners from a variety of fields.
 Among the topics that may be covered are: Aboriginal society and culture; European impact on the environment; sustainable agriculture and development; the Australian political system; the economy of Australia; health care and education; and nuclear weapons in the South Pacific.
 Discussions, journals, papers, and student presentations will provide a chance for reflection on the similarities and differences between the cultures of Australia and the United States.